-A large part of our work is spent around small conference tables with various configurations of teachers, principals, and district leaders, engaged in what we call “instructional problem solving,” which are essentially data chats designed to use the best evidence available to identify where to focus our attention, understand what isn’t working, and make distinct commitments for improvement.
+A large part of our work is spent around small conference tables with various configurations of teachers, instructional coaches, school administrators, and district leaders, engaged in what we call “instructional problem solving.”
+These are structured conversations designed to use the best evidence available to identify where to focus our attention, understand what isn’t working, and make distinct commitments for improvement.
 We include the modifier instructional because understanding what happens in the classroom between teachers, students, and the content, is critical to improving academic outcomes.
 There are other types of problem solving that matter, but this where we have placed our bets.

-The first visualization we show a teacher at the beginning of a midyear data chat is designed to illustrate the overall effectiveness of their Tier 1 (or core) instruction (i.e., the materials, tasks and interactions that all students encounter routinely, which can be small or whole group, and is typically differentiated to some degree based on formative assessment).
+One of the core visuals we provide to teachers in their midyear portfolio is designed to illustrate the overall effectiveness of their Tier 1 instruction (i.e., the materials, tasks and interactions that all students encounter routinely, which can be small or whole group, and is typically differentiated to some degree based on formative assessment).
 In the MTSS framework, about 80% of students should respond favorably to core instruction, meaning they are learning quickly enough to stay on pace with their peers.
 When the ratio falls below 80%, the framework requires that we ask what can be strengthened in the core before assigning interventions.

 While it is important to understand the challenges in each student’s life, there is a danger in starting the problem solving at a granular view.
 If we don’t first zoom out and look for patterns, not only might we place the burden of change on the individual student, we will certainly miss powerful opportunities to uncover issues with core instruction that are within the control of the teacher.
 Left unchecked, we end up with overwhelmed ESE specialists, bloated intervention budgets, and plenty of blame to go around when students never get “back on track.”